LuisMelladoDiaz/SimpleGraphs/README.md

 <img src="https://github.com/LuisMelladoDiaz/SimpleGraphs/assets/93400291/5783d74b-6002-48b7-84f8-44a60676af05" width="600">

-#### Available Actions
-* **Left Click - Draw Node/Edge:** Select a drawing tool at the botton of the screen.
-There are two drawing tools, node and edge.
-Left click in the grid to draw nodes.
-Click on on two nodes to join them with an edge.
-* **Right Click - Move Node:** Click and hold on a node to drag and move it to a new position.
-* **Double Right Click - Edit NodeName/Weight:** Double right click on a node to rename it.
-Double right click on an edge to edit its weight.
-Press enter to confirm.
-* **Mouse Wheel Click - Change Color/Direction:** Click the mouse wheel on a node to cycle through different colors for the node.
-Click the mouse wheel on an edge to cycle through different directions.

 ### 28/05/2024
 You can now save your drawings.
 Save them in the graphs folder so they can be used later.
 There is a parsing function in the file grahp_converter.py that can read the generated csv files and convert them into graphs.
 These graphs are interpretable by the well known graph library NetworkX.
 Our drawings will look like this after the conversion: